MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/typename-element-for-selectioncondition-for-entryselectedby-for-widecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TypeName Element for SelectionCondition for EntrySelectedBy for WideControl (Format)
+title: TypeName Element for SelectionCondition for EntrySelectedBy for WideControl
-description: TypeName Element for SelectionCondition for EntrySelectedBy for WideControl (Format)
+description: TypeName Element for SelectionCondition for EntrySelectedBy for WideControl
 ---
-# TypeName Element for SelectionCondition for EntrySelectedBy for WideControl (Format)
+# TypeName Element for SelectionCondition for EntrySelectedBy for WideControl

 Specifies a .NET type that triggers the condition.
 When this type is present, the definition is used.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-WideControl Element (Format)
+- WideControl Element
-WideEntries Element (Format)
+- WideEntries Element
-WideEntry Element (Format)
+- WideEntry Element
-EntrySelectedBy Element for WideEntry (Format) SelectionCondition Element for EntrySelectedBy for WideEntry (Format) TypeName Element for SelectionCondition for EntrySelectedBy for WideEntry (Format)
+- EntrySelectedBy Element
+- SelectionCondition Element
+- TypeName Element

 ## Syntax